rtazaki1205/opacfractal/README.md

 # How to use it?

-There are three examples of calling routines: `call.f90`, `call2.f90`, and `call3.f90`, where the former produces an output file (`out_smat.dat`) containing scattering elements at a single wavelength and the latter produces an output file (`out_opc.dat`) containing wavelength dependent opacities.
-The user needs to edit `Makefile` to opt one of them.
+There are three examples of calling routines: `call.f90`, `call2.f90`, and `call3.f90`.
+The user needs to specify one of them in `Makefile`.
+`call.f90` produces an output file `out_smat.dat`, which contains scattering elements at a single wavelength. `call2.f90` produces `out_opc.dat`, which contains wavelength dependent opacities. `call3.f90` produces `dustkapscatmat.inp`, which contains produces scattering matrix elements and opacities averaged over size distribution, and this file can be used as a input file of [RADMC-3D](https://www.ita.uni-heidelberg.de/~dullemond/software/radmc-3d/).
+In `call2.f90` and `call3.f90`, refractive index of astronomical silicate is used (Draine 2003).

-In `call.f90` or `call2.f90`, the user needs specify following input parameters:
+In the calling routine, the user needs specify following input parameters:

 - `df` : Fractal dimension (1 ≦ df ≦ 3)
 - `k0` : Fractal prefactor